leotocca/eloquentJavascript/README.md

-# eloquentJavascript
+# Eloquent Javascript

-Exercises from the Eloquent Javascript Book
+Exercises from the Eloquent Javascript book